Logo of 9th EUROSHNET Conference "Digital and green innovations - Shaping the future of occupational safety and health"

 Pierre Belingard is an electrotechnical engineer with over ten years’ experience in product testing and validation across various industrial sectors, including automotive, defence and security.
 After this professional background, he joined EUROGIP, where he is now responsible, on behalf of the French authorities, for coordinating French Notified Bodies under the Machinery Regulation and the Personal Protective Equipment Regulation.
 Working closely with the French Ministry of Labour and the French Ministry of Agriculture, he also deals with European regulatory matters.
 In addition, he participates in standardisation activities in the machinery sector and represents the positions of prevention stakeholders.

-Dr. Michael Bretschneider-Hagemes is an occupational health and safety expert with many years of experience in the fields of research and politics.
+Dr. Michael Bretschneider-Hagemes is an OSH expert with many years of experience in the fields of research and politics.
 His research focused on mobile work and digitalization; at the time he founded the occupational safety session at the leading international conference on human-computer interaction and chaired it for many years.

 Rafał L. Górny is a full professor of medical sciences.
 He is currently head of the Laboratory of Biohazards at the Central Institute for Labour Protection – National Research Institute, Warsaw, Poland.
 He is also head of the Biological Agents Expert Group at the Interdepartmental Commission for Maximum Admissible Concentrations and Intensities for Agents Harmful to Health in the Working Environment, Warsaw, Poland.
 In the last 30 years of professional work, he has been engaged in numerous studies devoted to health-related aspects of exposure to particulate (including biological) and fibrous aerosols in occupational and non-occupational environments.
 Since 2002, he has been working as and adviser for the World Health Organization, European Commission, and International Labour Organization in the field of biological agents.